 Figure 3.
 Combined Wet and Dry WQI Trends for Each Receiving Water Station

 Fluctuations in grades are usually associated with changes in salts and bacteria in dry weather, and salts and metals in wet weather.
-Overall water quality improved in Ventura County from 2003/04 to 2011/12, but then began dropping through 2016/17 coinciding with increasing (severe) drought conditions in Ventura County and a corresponding decrease in scores for salts and metals.
-A return to closer to average rainfall in 2017/18 through 2019/20 coincided with an improvement in salts scores, however, the heavy impact of the Thomas Fire on the Ventura River Watershed likely dragged down the 2017/18 scores at ME-VR2 (metals and toxicity in wet weather and bacteria in dry weather), reducing the scores overall.
+Notable events include the 2004/05 year, which was the second wettest year on record for Ventura County, with poor scores observed at all sites in wet weather.
+The 2020/21 year was the driest year on record for Ventura County, however no corresponding difference in scores was noted.
+The Thomas Fire in 2017/18 heavily impacted the Ventura River Watershed and likely caused the decreased scores at ME-VR (metals and toxicity in wet weather and bacteria, reducing the scores overall.
 The Ventura River Watershed appears to have rebounded significantly since then.
 A more detailed discussion is available in the monitoring section of our annual reports, beginning with the 2012/13 monitoring year (December 2013 report).